 'Elite' cows need to be identified so that they are given an adequate milking duration according to their yields.
-If these 'elite' cows are exempted from the MMOT they can be either:
+If these 'elite' cows are exempted from the MMOT their milk yield should not be included when working out the average yield on the lead group.